NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 	<p> lon: {{item.lon}}</p>
 	<p>{{item.date_from}}</p>
 ```
-This prevents the over-engineering of JavaScript functions, to achieve this without Vue, a JavaScript function will have to be constructed which iterates through an item and returns a string which contains HTML and the variable to be displayed onto the HTML page, Vue avoids extra JavaScript function.
+This prevents the over-engineering of JavaScript functions, to achieve this without Vue, a JavaScript function will have to be constructed which iterates through an item and returns a string which contains HTML and the variable to be displayed onto the HTML page, Vue avoids extra and unnessasary functions and minimizes the code base.

 References<br>
 https://v1.vuejs.org/guide/list.html<br>